abhisheksingh3897/terraform-provider-wrike/Readme.md

 ### Setup<a id="setup"></a>
 1. Create an wrike account at https://www.wrike.com/<br>
-2. Sign in to the wrike account and start a free trial.<br>
-3. After creating an account, go to account management and can manage the users from console manually.<br>

 ### API Authentication
 1. To authenticate API we need a pair of credentials: Client ID and Client secret.<br>